Akansha77/AASHA/README.md

-AASHA - A platform for women’s safety and well-being 💖
+🌸 AASHA - Empowering Women’s Safety and Well-being 🌸

-AASHA is the ultimate website for women who want to take charge of their own safety and happiness. 💖 It offers a variety of smart features that can help you deal with any challenge or threat in your life. 🙌 Whether you need to escape a dangerous situation, 🆘 or just need some guidance, 🙏 AASHA has got your back. 👊 AASHA is not just an website, it’s a way of life that inspires women to be brave and strong. 💪
+✨ AASHA is not just a website—it’s a movement for empowering women to take charge of their own safety and happiness! 💖 With a suite of smart, innovative features, AASHA is your trusted companion to navigate challenges and threats in life. 🙌 Whether it’s escaping danger 🆘 or seeking guidance 🙏, AASHA is here to inspire courage and strength. 💪
-Join AASHA today and discover a new level of security and well-being. 😊

 Key Features 🌟

-->Voice Detection - This website will detect your voice when you say “help” and alert your contacts or authorities. 🗣️ ->Fall Detection - If your mobile phone falls, it will detect the impact and send a distress signal. 📱 ->Area Mapping - This website will show you the safest routes and areas to travel based on real-time data and feedback. 🗺️ ->Video Proof - This website will record a video after you say “help” and store it securely in the cloud. 🎥 ->Nearby Emergency Service - This website will locate the nearest emergency service providers and contact them for you. 🚑 ->Live Location Sharing - This website will share your live location with your trusted contacts or authorities until you are safe. 📍
+🗣️ Voice Detection
+Simply say “help,” and AASHA will instantly alert your trusted contacts or local authorities.

+📱 Fall Detection
+If your phone detects a fall, AASHA will send a distress signal on your behalf.

+🗺️ Area Mapping
+Plan safer journeys with real-time data and feedback on secure routes and areas.

+🎥 Video Proof
+Activate automatic video recording by saying “help.”
+The footage is securely stored in the cloud for your safety.

+🚑 Nearby Emergency Service
+Locate and contact the nearest emergency service providers in seconds.

+📍 Live Location Sharing
+Share your real-time location with trusted contacts or authorities until you’re safe.

 Tech Stacks 🛠️
 HTML
 CSS
 JavaScript
 APIs
 Firebase
+💖 With AASHA, your safety and happiness are just a click away! 💖

 Website Link🔗 https://anomasingh.github.io/AASHA/